ThePedal7/String/README.md

-What will UnmanagedString eventually do?
+// What will UnmanagedString eventually do?

-. work as a bridge between unmanaged code and managed code for string operations
+.
+Work as a bridge between unmanaged code and managed code for string operations

 // Cleanup